purpleDk/Hive4-Cortex-ThePish-ElastAlert2/README.md

 # hive4-cortex-elastalert2-elk
 Building a environment with elasticsearch, alerting with elastalert2, send that alerts to The Hive, analyse with cortex

-If you want the default dashboards of the BEATS, you should run this commands on ubuntu machine!
-    filebeat setup --dashboards
-    metricbeat setup --dashboards
-    packetbeat setup --dashboards
+If you want the default dashboards of the BEATS, you should run this commands on ubuntu machine: filebeat setup --dashboards metricbeat setup --dashboards packetbeat setup --dashboards

-If you have a Windowns computer or VM you can use ->
-    First you need to install winlogbeat on the linux computer or VM, on docker doesn't work winlogbeat setup --dashboards
+If you have a Windowns computer or VM you can use -> First you need to install winlogbeat on the linux computer or VM, on docker doesn't work winlogbeat setup --dashboards

-If you have a linux or VM computer you can use ->
-    First you need to install auditbeat on the linux computer or VM, on docker doesn't work auditbeat setup --dashboards
+If you have a linux or VM computer you can use -> First you need to install auditbeat on the linux computer or VM, on docker doesn't work auditbeat setup --dashboards

 The Hive | Cortex | ElastAlert2